microsoft/presidio/docs/analyzer/adding_recognizers.md

 ## Extending the analyzer for additional PII entities

-First, a class based on `EntityRecognizer` needs to be created.
+1. Create a new class based on `EntityRecognizer`.
-Second, the new recognizer should be added to the recognizer registry, so that the `AnalyzerEngine` would be able to use the new recognizer during analysis.
+2. Add the new recognizer to the recognizer registry so that the `AnalyzerEngine` can use the new recognizer during analysis.

 ### Simple example